-34. Rationale: To meet the requirements of the work programme, and to progress according to the timelines of the project, the International Contractor will need to receive a number of materials on time.
+45. Rationale: To meet the requirements of the work programme, and to progress according to the timelines of the project, the international contractor will need to receive a number of materials on time.

-Standard 18.1 An agreed upon Translation Plan will be negotiated between each national centre and the International Contractors.

-Standard 18.2 The following items are submitted to the International Contractors in accordance with agreed timelines:

-- the Translation Plan

-- a print sample of booklets prior to final printing, for countries using the paper-based instruments (where this is required, see Standard 13.1 and Note 13.1),

-- results from the national checking of adapted computer-based assessment materials and questionnaires,

-- sampling forms (see Standard 1),

-- demographic Tables,

-- Field Trial and Main Survey Reviews, and

-- other documents as specified in the PISA operations manuals.

-Standard 18.3 Questionnaire materials are submitted for linguistic verification only after all adaptations have been agreed upon.

-Standard 18.4 All adaptations to those elements of the Test Administrator and School Co-ordinator (or School Associate) manuals that are required to be linguistically equivalent to the source as specified in Standard 5.2, need to be agreed upon.
+Standard 18.1 An agreed upon Translation Plan will be negotiated between each National Centre and the international contractors.
+Standard 18.2 The following items are submitted to the international contractors in accordance with agreed timelines: the Translation Plan a print sample of booklets prior to final printing, for countries using the paper-based instruments (where this is required, see Standard 13.1 and Note 13.1), results from the national checking of adapted computer-based assessment materials and questionnaires, adaptations to school-level materials, sampling forms (see Standard 1), demographic tables, completed Field Trial and Main Survey Review Forms, and other documents as specified in the PISA operations manuals.
+Questionnaire materials are submitted for linguistic verification only after all adaptations have been Standard 18.3 agreed upon.
+Standard 18.4 All adaptations to those elements of the school-level materials that are required to be functionally equivalent to the source as specified in Standard 5.2, need to be agreed upon.

 - Agreed upon Translation Plan

-- International Contractors' records
+- international contractors' records

 - Assessment materials submitted for linguistic verification with corresponding adaptation spreadsheets filled in by the National Centre